 I love women!
 Women Rule the World and don’t let anyone convince you otherwise.
-This repost pays respect to all of the women today and from days gone by, who helped shape the world and to give us life as we know it.
+This re-post pays respect to all of the women today and from the past, who shaped the world and gave us Life as we know it.

 The facts have changed as I am now a free man, no longer under control of those in the United States Federal Bureau of Prisons, but I remain grateful for participating in the event that honored Women’s History Month.